 Let me know in the comments:

-3 weeks Myanmar itinerary (updated)
+- If this 3 weeks Myanmar itinerary helped you.

 Ever since my sister showed me the pictures of Myanmar, I have been itching to go there.
 Your post is absolutely perfect for my planning.
 Will bookmark this!